Best Soundbars Android Central 2020

 Perfect if you want a Samsung TV setup

-With the Samsung Q90R Soundbar, you get a lot of different features such as Adaptive Sound, but you will have to own a 2019 Samsung TV for it to work.
+With the Samsung Q70R Soundbar, you get an array of features such as Adaptive Sound, but you need to have the right Samsung TV.

 Soundbars come in all shapes and sizes, and there are a lot of different considerations to be taken when selecting the best one.
 The Sonos Beam is our favorite option with its combination of superb sound quality and ability to be paired with other Sonos speakers.
 This will allow you to create a genuinely immersive, surround audio experience for your home, providing the ultimate movie night.